Choosing Appropriate Backing Plates

 With most materials, the bulge will deform soft materials (like Zinc) delaminate more stiff materials (like Niobium) and eventually crack fragile targets (like Silicon).
 This mechanism is a strong function of temperature, becoming more likely with reduced water flow, compromised bond and high power or density sputtering.
 While the more sophisticated Copper products do offer some protection from bulge – even the best backing plates can get soft over time.
 On the other hand, the pressed-Molybdenum plate is more resistant to deformation and has a much higher yield strength.
 In order to investigate the process risk of lower thermal conductivity, perhaps it would offer more insight to look into how well it conducts.

-When using direct water-cooled backing plates for a given backing plate geometry and given water pressure, the bow in the backing plate is inversely related to Young's modulus (E) of the backing plate material.
+When using water-cooled backing plates for a given backing plate geometry and water pressure, the bow in the backing plate is inversely related to Young's modulus (E) of the backing plate material.
 Thus, a backing plate material with a higher Young's Modulus will result in lower stresses in the target.
 Figure 4 provides Young's Modulus for several common backing plate materials.

 Figure 4: Young’s Modulus/Modulus of Elasticity of Typical BP Materials